20 minutes Author: Shared-Use Mobility Center Date Launched/Enacted: Sep 21, 2020 Date Published: September 23, 2020

 As part of the Smart Columbus Initiative, a USDOT Smart City grant that allocates funds to cities for the use of innovative technology, the Linden LEAP autonomous vehicle (AV) shuttle pilot program launched in February 2020 in Columbus, Ohio.
-From the beginning, the pilot has gone through several iterations: from a passenger route intended for downtown Columbus, to an equity-based model serving the predominantly Black, lower-income South Linden neighborhood, to a food delivery service.
-This change in project design was in part the result of an active community engagement process and an impromptu response to the COVID-19 pandemic.
+From the beginning, the pilot has gone through several iterations: from a passenger route that served downtown Columbus, to an equity-based model serving the predominantly Black, lower-income South Linden neighborhood, to a food delivery service.
+This evolution in project design was in part the result of an active community engagement process and an impromptu response to the COVID-19 pandemic.
 This case study looks at the Smart Columbus Initiative and the evolution of the Linden LEAP pilot as well as its equity focus as it continues to serve the community.

-The original AV shuttle pilot program was developed in response to an Ohio Department of Transportation (ODOT) request for proposal (RFP) issued in August 2018.
-Referred to as the Smart Circuit, the shuttle was to serve the downtown Columbus area, connecting the Center of Science and Industry, the National Veterans Memorial and Museum, Bicentennial Park, and the Smart Columbus Experience Center.
-However, Smart Columbus, alongside DriveOhio, which works with the public and private sectors to help design innovative smart mobility projects, sought community input from neighborhoods across the city during the planning stages of this project.
+Building on the learnings of the first pilot, Smart Columbus sought community input from neighborhoods across the city during the planning stages of the second deployment.
 This community input led to Smart Columbus selecting an AV shuttle route serving the South Linden neighborhood to help address issues the area faced.
 South Linden is a lower-income minority community, with 75% Black population and 55% of the residents earning $25,000 or less a year.
-A strong community engagement process, led by the Linden Community Recreation, the Columbus Department of Transit, and St. Stephen’s Community House, helped to inform this decision.
+A strong community engagement process, led by the Smart Columbus, the Central Ohio Transit Authority, and St. Stephen’s Community House, helped to inform this decision.

-In a February 2017 public forum, Linden community stakeholders raised the concern that access to the St. Stephen’s Community House and the Linden Transit Center was impeded when the bus stop near St. Stephen’s House was discontinued.
-The distance between St. Stephens House and transit stops caused a number of challenges to the residents who live in the 230-unit Rosewind townhouses and single-family homes, a public housing complex, as they had to walk to receive services from the church.South Linden Passenger Service
+In a February 2017 public forum, Linden community stakeholders raised the concern that access to the St. Stephen’s Community House was impeded when the bus stop at St. Stephen’s House was discontinued.
+The distance between St. Stephens House and transit stops caused a number of challenges to the residents who live in the 230-unit Rosewind townhouses and single-family homes, a public housing complex, as they had to walk to receive services from the community center.South Linden Passenger Service

-In the short time that it served passengers, two 12-passenger AV shuttles operated on a 1.2-mile route.
-Passengers could board for free at either end of the route or at two stops in-between (see above map).
-Each of the vehicles had one operator on board.
+In the short time that it served passengers, two 12-passenger AV shuttles operated on a 2.8-mile route.
+Passengers could board the shuttle for free at either end of the route or at any of the two intermediate stops (see above map).
+While in operations, each vehicle had one operator on board at all times.
 In addition, Linden LEAP was able to hire up to five full-time operators who would be selected through a South Linden community-based job site.

 As the pilot shifted from passenger to food delivery service, the goals also changed to reflect the program design.
 However, both sets of goals are worth mentioning as they overlap in the fundamental purpose and offer insights for other cities looking to establish an AV pilot and measure its effectiveness.